12 Gluten Free Mistakes I’ve Made

 I’m gluten & dairy free.
 Don’t ask me how but I managed to eat half a tub of vegan ice cream, thinking “oh this is amazing for dairy free” before I even considered its potential to contain gluten.

 There’s a couple of small restaurants near to me who mark their allergens on Deliveroo.
 I happily ordered myself a feast, scoffed the lot and 24 hrs later I was in a pickle.
 Turns out the “may contains” weren’t marked on the menu.
+If I’m ordering on Deliveroo, I always call straight after to give them my order number and let them know I’m coeliac now.

 (7) Pick N Mix.